studentcej/AUC_NS/README.md

 - PyTorch 1.11.0

 ## Supplementary experiments
-In order to prove the effectiveness and generalization of the AUC_NS algorithm more convincingly, we supplemented our comparison experiments on the large datasets gowalla and Yelp2018, which have a high number of users and items, and the results of the experiments are shown below(@top5), and the results demonstrate the superiority of AUC-optimal negative sampling.
+The top10 and top20 recommendation performance of the AUC_NS negative sampling algorithm on 1M and 100k is shown below, and we can get the same conclusion as in the paper.
 ![Supplementary_experiments.png](Supplementary_experiments.png)
 ## Some Tips
 Flags in `parse.py`: